-There are two written exams in May and June for the AS exam.
-The second year of the course allows students to apply and further develop their knowledge to topics such as Polymers and Life, developing Metals, Colour by Design, Oceans and Medicine by Design.
+The second year of the course allows students to apply and further develop their knowledge to topics such as The Chemical Industry, Polymers and Life, Developing Metals, Colour by Design and Oceans.
 These units take the Chemistry learnt in the first year and expand on it, again with reference to how Chemistry is used in the real world.

 The IB Chemistry course is a group 4 subject of the International Baccalaureate Diploma.
 The course content expands upon material studied at GCSE and includes topics such as Atomic Structure, Bonding, Quantitative Chemistry, Periodicity, Kinetics and Energetics.
-We also study Medicines and Drugs and Modern Analytical Techniques.
+We also study Medicinal Chemistry.
 During the course we cover some abstract ideas and some of the topics are quite mathematical.
 The content involves a range of activities including written work, practicals, group and individual work and presentations.
 The course gives students a rigorous grounding in Chemistry and a lot of students find it challenging but very satisfying.
 There are three written exams at the end of the course, one of which is a multiple choice paper, and practical coursework which is undertaken throughout the course.
-A good resource with more information and detail can be found at the IB Chemistry Syllabus and Notes website.